SumeetTiwari07/KBKen/README.md

 ```

-## Bactch script to run the Kraken and Bracken
+## Batch script to run the Kraken and Bracken
 ```
 # Classification.sh